CI-Hackathon-Team25/st-patricks-day-project/README.md

 - [BootstrapCDN](https://www.bootstrapcdn.com/) to simplify the structure of the website and make the website responsive.
 - [Google Fonts](https://fonts.google.com/) to style the website fonts.
 - [AutoPrefixer](https://autoprefixer.github.io/) make sure the css code is valid for all browsers.
+- [EmailJS](https://www.emailjs.com/docs/sdk/installation/) to add functionality to our contact form.

 ## Testing